 Scope of the programme

 As indicated above, the focus on the Interreg-specific objective ‘a better cooperation governance’ implies that beneficiaries can cooperate on all topics of shared relevance in line with their regional needs, as long as this falls within the scope of cohesion policy.
-From a thematic perspective, this scope is defined by the policy objectives and specific objectives of cohesion policy as presented in the Common Provision Regulation , Article 4 and the ERDF regulation, Article 2.
+From a thematic perspective, this scope is defined by the policy objectives and specific objectives of cohesion policy as presented in Regulation (EU) 2021/1060 on Common Provisions, Article 5 and Regulation (EU) 2021/1058 on ERDF, Article 3.
 At the same time, the programme recognises the need to concentrate resources on those policy areas that are most relevant and urgent for regions in Europe.

 To strike a balance between the need to accommodate interregional cooperation on a broad range of topics and the need for thematic concentration, the programme will concentrate the largest share of the programme budget (80%) on thematic areas covered by a selection of specific objectives (‘group 1’).
 The remaining 20% of the programme budget can be allocated to the thematic areas included in the other specific objectives of cohesion policy (‘group 2’).